 Oregon Emergency Management continues to pay for the District's eight (8) Enhanced 9-1-1 trunks as well as for statewide wireless network costs.
 In the past we have recorded these expenditures as a revenue and expense to fully capture the true expense as a cost of operations.
+This year the Oregon Emergency Management / 9-1-1 Program did fund the replacement of four of our five, 9-1-1 telephone workstations (Customer Premise Equipment - CPE).
+The District was responsible to pay for the fifth work station.

 Over the last few years, the State has been unreliable in accounting to the PSAPs the expenses that are being paid and we have had to rely on averages from prior years to report these expenses.
-This fiscal year those pass-through expenses continue to not be budgeted.
-This is a significant decrease from what has been reported in prior years.
+The District is seeing signs of improvement in reporting from the State, and we have documented the revenue from the state's 9-1-1 tax in this proposal.